-Please don't buy your Cocker Spaniel puppy from one of these awful puppy 'factories'...no matter how tempted you might be.
+Please don't buy your Cocker Spaniel puppy from one of these awful puppy factories, no matter how cute the puppy is or how tempted you might be.

 You may feel you're saving a little puppy from a life of misery, but you couldn't be further away from the truth.

-You will in fact be helping puppy mills to stay in business!
+You will be helping puppy mills to stay in business!

-If you need any further convincing, here are 7 good reasons why you shouldn't buy your puppy from one of these terrible places:
+If you need any further convincing, here are seven good reasons why you shouldn't buy your puppy from one of these terrible places.

 Pups are bred 'conveyor-belt style' purely for profit.
 Puppies are neglected and often in poor health.
 Here's 7 good reasons not to buy from puppy farms.

-A lack of careful breeding, inadequate care, cramped and unhygienic conditions often lead to the puppies having health problems.
+A lack of careful breeding, inadequate attention, and cramped, unhygienic conditions often result in the puppies having health problems.

-The bitches and her puppies are often fed a poor diet, resulting in limited nutrition reaching the pups at a time when their little bodies need it the most to help them grown big, strong and healthy.
+This results in limited nutrition reaching the puppies (and the mother) when their little bodies need it the most to help them develop and grow strong and healthy.

 Inadequate breeding and a lack of training comes at a price.

-'Farmed' puppies often have neurological problems, which will almost certainly cause behavioural problems, which will only escalate later in life.
+Farmed puppies often have neurological problems.
+They will almost certainly cause behavioural problems, which will only escalate later in life.

-It's almost certain that the pups won't have had any training of any kind, including potty training or crate training.
+It's also doubtful that the pups have had training of any kind, including potty training or crate training.

-The bitches will often be overworked.
-They'll have many litters and won't be allowed adequate time to rest and recover from giving birth between litters.
+The breeding females will often be overworked.
+They'll have many litters and won't be allowed sufficient time to rest and recover from giving birth between litters.

-As mentioned earlier, when they're no longer of any use to the puppy farmer, they will be needlessly destroyed.
-No forever homes for these poor exhausted mums.
+As mentioned earlier, the mothers will be needlessly destroyed when they're no longer useful to the puppy farmer.
+There will be no retirement in forever homes for these poor, exhausted mums!

-A good enough reason for not patronising these kind of premises.
+In my book, this is a good enough reason for not patronising these kinds of premises!

-Pedigree English Cocker Spaniel puppies are not cheap, but puppies from one of these 'breeding factories' will usually be much cheaper.
+Pedigree English Cocker Spaniel puppies are not cheap, but puppies from one of these breeding factories will usually be very cheap.

 Serious Health And/Or Behavioural Problems